-Wondering what to get a second grader for their birthday or looking ahead to the holiday season and scratching your brain?
-The best toys and gifts for 7-year-olds help them write stories, draw detailed pictures, build and create.
+Wondering what to get a 7-year-old for their birthday and scratching your brain?
+The best toys and gifts for this age help them write stories, draw detailed pictures, build and create.

 Seven-year-olds are noticeably better at fine motor skills that help them write and create than they were at age 6, said Dr. Amanda Gummer, founder of Fundamentally Children in the United Kingdom.

-Crafts, sports equipment and building materials are among the top toys for 7-year-olds, noted Susan Kambrich, head of the Woodland Hill Montessori School in Rensselaer, New York, and treasurer of the board of directors for the American Montessori Society.
+Crafts, sports equipment, building materials and other interactive and educational toys are among the top gifts for 7-year-olds, noted Susan Kambrich, head of the Woodland Hill Montessori School in Rensselaer, New York, and treasurer of the board of directors for the American Montessori Society.